Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Agile Dashboard
 ===============

-The Tuleap AgileDashboard is a new service provided by Tuleap on top of trackers (see :ref:`trackers-and-real-time-reports`).
+The Tuleap Agile Dashboard is a new service provided by Tuleap on top of trackers (see :ref:`trackers-and-real-time-reports`).
 It is highly configurable and adapts to almost any agile team.

 Features
 --------

-The tuleap AgileDashboard has many features including a cardwall, a burndown and a backlog planner.
+The Tuleap Agile Dashboard has many features including a cardwall, a burndown and a backlog planner.

 The cardwall allows for the visual monitoring of an artifact's progress, the individuals who are working on it or the remaining effort.